South African rand weakens after this week's strong rally

-JOHANNESBURG, Nov 16 (Reuters) - South Africa's rand slid in early trade on Thursday against a buoyant dollar, slowly unwinding a rally that had sent the currency up more than 2% on Tuesday.
+JOHANNESBURG, Nov 16 (Reuters) - South Africa's rand weakened against the dollar on Thursday, slowly unwinding a rally that had sent the currency up more than 2% on Tuesday.

-The dollar =USD was up around 0.1% against a basket of global currencies.
+The dollar =USD was down around 0.2% against a basket of global currencies.

 The rand leapt on Tuesday after softer-than-expected U.S. consumer inflation data boosted expectations that the Federal Reserve might be done with interest rate hikes.